 I used this device more than once, at different points for different reasons – sometimes

 to create a backdrop over which to solo, other times, as in this case, to evoke sadness

-is the base loop, and then I play live, clean jazz guitar on top – the loop is dropped out just before the end, leaving the simple guitar line to end the piece alone.
+“Chapterhouse I” is from a series of very simple loops, a distinctive organ figure is the base loop, and then I play live, clean jazz guitar on top – the loop is dropped out just before the end, leaving the simple guitar line to end the piece alone.